-I rode to this life on the crest of the first baby-boomer wave (1946, in case you didn’t know).
-I landed with a thud and it’s been a wild ride ever since.
+I rode in on the first baby-boomer wave (1946, in case you didn’t know), landed with a thud, and have been on a wild ride ever since.
 I’ve lived through alcoholism, single parenthood, recovery (from alcoholism, not parenthood), denial of God in my life, discovery of God in my life, loneliness, finding fellowship….
 It hasn’t always been happy but it’s been full.
-Rich.

 Before I retired I wrote technical stuff for Silicon Valley biotech firms.
-No one tells me what to write or what not to write now because no one is paying me.
+Now no one tells me what to write or not to write because no one is paying me.
 It feels great.
-The only thing I miss about writing for hire is the stock options.
+The only thing I miss is the stock options.

 Blogging and Cats